hiqdevlord/deep-perception/README.md

 - [x] Load the data into our current model
 - [] Listen to YT lectures and read into papers to get a more profund idea of the layers of a convolutional network
 - [] Define first model for dataset
-- [] Sliding window should work with cascading classifiers
+- [] Sliding window with cascade classifiers
-- [] Sliding window should work with different receptive sizes and stages
+- [] Sliding window should work with different patch sizes and strides
-- [] Add whitening option for preprocessing
-- [] Thresholding of the nll output of the classifiers

 ## Ideas